Samuel W. Stark - CV

 First Class - Best overall graduating student in subject

-Achieved best-in-class (64x) speedup on a C fluid simulation with bit-for-bit accuracy using multithreading and vectorized assembly code.
+- High Performance CPU and GPU Programming - Achieved best-in-class (64x) speedup on a C fluid simulation with bit-for-bit accuracy using multithreading and vectorized assembly code.
 Moved the fluid simulation to the GPU using CUDA, with Vulkan graphics for real-time visualization, for my final-year project.
 The project is available online.

-Built a high-speed video processing filter on an FPGA using SystemVerilog with various parameters controlled in real-time from the onboard hard Arm CPU.
+- High Performance FPGA Design - Built a high-speed video processing filter on an FPGA using SystemVerilog with various parameters controlled in real-time from the onboard hard Arm CPU.

-Learned basics of classic machine learning and neural networks/deep learning.
+- Machine Learning - Learned basics of classic machine learning and neural networks/deep learning.

 Work